 The History Behind the Number 26

-There is no known history of the number 26 being particularly significant in soccer.
-However, the number has been worn by some great players in the past, and some of them might have contributed to the rising popularity of this number among players.
+There is no known history of the number 26 being particularly significant in soccer, as opposed to numbers like 10, 9, 7, 6, etc… However, the number has been worn by some great players in the past, and some of them might have contributed to the rising popularity of this number among players.
 Either way, players have found different ways to make the number their own and leave a mark in soccer’s history.

 Famous Players Who Have Worn Number 26